Balance Hormones Without Drugs

 • Women with a history of miscarriage are able to sustain pregnancy.

 • Premenopausal women develop a more discernible mucus pattern; and the intensity of their premenopausal symptoms, including hot flashes, sleeplessness, and mood changes are reduced.”
-3, 4
+3

-Want more to learn more about how light pollution affects all living organisms, click here to read the NCBI research article, Missing the Dark: Health Effects of Light Pollution.
+Want to learn more about how light pollution affects all living organisms, click here to read the NCBI research article, Missing the Dark: Health Effects of Light Pollution.

 References: